lukeconibear/lukeconibear.github.io/docs/book/emulator.md

 1. Simulation
    a.
 Select inputs
    b.
 Select outputs
    c.
-Design the simulation structures to fill the parameter space
+Design the parameter space
    d.
+Run
-Evaluate the simulator
+   e.
+Evaluate
 2. Emulation
    a.
 Design
    b.
 Train
    c.
 Test
-   d.
-Evaluate the emulators
 3. Prediction

 ### Application
 We developed emulators to predict air quality and public health in China.
-The details of our approach are:
+The summary of our approach is:
 1. We simulated air quality using [WRFChem](https://wrfchem-leeds.github.io/WRFotron/).
    a.
 Our inputs were 5 anthropogenic emission sectors (residential, industrial, land transport, agriculture, and power generation).
    b.
 Our outputs were fine particulate matter (PM$_{2.5}$) and ozone (O$_3$) concentrations.
    c.
 We used a maxi−min [Latin hypercube](https://en.wikipedia.org/wiki/Latin_hypercube_sampling) space–filling design to select the scalings to apply to the inputs ([pyDOE](https://pythonhosted.org/pyDOE/randomized.html)).
    d.
+There were 50 years of training simulations and 5 separate years of test simulations  (independent Latin hypercube designs).
+      - This step takes a while, even on a [high-performance computer](https://arcdocs.leeds.ac.uk/welcome.html).

+   e.
 We performed a control run of the simulator and evaluated it against measurements to ensure it accurately predicted our outputs.
 2. We emulated air quality using Gaussian process regressors ([scikit-learn](https://scikit-learn.org/stable/modules/generated/sklearn.gaussian_process.GaussianProcessRegressor.html?highlight=gaussian%20process#sklearn.gaussian_process.GaussianProcessRegressor)).
    a.
 Our design included:
       - Preprocessing the inputs with a power transform (Yeo-Johnson) to make them more Gaussian-like ([scikit-learn](https://scikit-learn.org/stable/modules/generated/sklearn.preprocessing.PowerTransformer.html)).
       - We used a Matern kernel.
       - We optimised the hyperparameters of the model using genetic programming ([TPOT](http://epistasislab.github.io/tpot/)).
-      - 1 emulator per grid cell from the simulator (30,556 in total).
+      - We developed 1 emulator per grid cell from the simulator (30,556 in total).

    b.
-The emulators were trained on 50 years of simulator data.
+The emulators were trained on the 50 years of simulator data.
-      - It's unavoidable that this step takes a while to run, even on a [high-performance computer](https://arcdocs.leeds.ac.uk/welcome.html).
+      - This work was also done in parallel on a high-performance computer, using [Dask](https://dask.org/) ([instructions from Pangeo](https://pangeo.io/setup_guides/hpc.html)).

    c.
-The emulators were tested on a separate 5 years of simulator data (independent Latin hypercube design).
-   d.
-The emulators predicted the unseen test data well and evaluated to a R$^2$ of 0.999 for both outputs.
+The emulators evaluated to a R$^2$ of 0.999 for both outputs on the unseen test data.
 3. Prediction
    a.
 The emulators were used to predict a wide range of possible emission scenarios (32,768 in total).
    b.
 I'll add the results here soon.